How to Manage Teeth Sensitive to Hot Temperatures

 Use a soft bristled or electronic toothbrush for sensitive teeth two times a day

-1. Brush twice every day with a toothpaste that provides 24/7 sensitivity protection, like Sensodyne, for lasting relief.
+Brush twice every day with a toothpaste that provides 24/7 sensitivity protection, such as Sensodyne, for lasting relief.

 Brush your teeth for 2 minutes stopwatch